-The EdgeStar Koldfront PAC8000S I have reviewed belongs to this type.
+The EdgeStar AP8000W I have reviewed belongs to this type.

 - These machines require lesser electricity to run, compared to dual hose ones.
-This is due to dual hose conditioners containing two internal fans
+This is due to double hose units containing two internal fans

-- They are lighter and hence, easier to carry from place to place
+- They are lighter and hence, more comfortable to carry from place to place

-- One vent conditioners may be a little more efficient comparatively.
+- One vent conditioner may be a little more efficient comparatively.
 This is explained by the weakened efficiency of two hose appliances resulting from using warm air to cool its compressor

 - They cost less than the dual hose systems